Ahmad Sanjar: Battle of Qatwan (1141)

-Campaign of Khwarezm (1143)
+Campaign in Khwarezm (1143)

 Atsiz entered into a struggle with Suleiman-Shah in 1141 and captured Khwarezm.
 Atsiz declared his loyalty to Sanjar, who was preparing to go on a campaign against the Kara-Khitans.
 Since Sanjar was also going on a campaign against the Kara-Khitans, he did not send him an army and left him as the governor of Khwarezm.
 Taking advantage of the defeat following the Battle of Qatwan, Atsiz attacked Khorasan, occupied and plundered many cities, including the capital Merv, and captured their scholars.
 After escaping the Battle of Qatwan, Sanjar marched against Atsiz with the new army he had established.
 After these events, Atsiz fled to Khwarezm.
 Sanjar then marched to Khwarezm with his army in 1143.
 Sanjar entered the Khwarezm region and invaded Khwarezm.
 Later, Sanjar advanced to Urgench, the capital of Khwarezm, where Atsiz was located, and besieged the city.
 Realizing that he could not cope with Sanjar, Atsiz asked for forgiveness from Sanjar and returned the goods he had plundered and the scholars he had captured.

-Campaign of Khwarezm (1147)
+Campaign in Khwarezm (1147)

 When Sanjar received news that Atsiz was continuing to disobey, he sent an envoy to him.
 While the envoy was with Atsiz, he informed Sanjar that there was a plan to assassinate Sanjar and that two assassins had been sent to Khorasan for this purpose.
 Atsiz, who learned of what the envoy had done, killed the envoy.
 Following these events, Sanjar marched on Khwarezm with his army in 1147.
 Sanjar first besieged and captured the castle of Hazorasp.
 Sanjar then advanced towards Urgench, the capital of Khwarezm.
 Realizing that he would be defeated by Sanjar, Atsiz sent envoys, begged for forgiveness and offered obedience.
 Thereupon, Sanjar forgave him and left him as the governor of Khwarezm.